-Come rain or shine (usually rain) UK water parks are fun all summer long!
+Come rain or shine (usually rain) UK water parks are fun for your summer (when you can’t be on holiday!)
 We’ve sniffed out the top 10 for you to try – and there are even some indoor ones for you real rain haters.
 Top tip for all you ladies: sport this season’s top swimwear fashion and wear a one-piece, there’s nothing worse than losing half your bikini.
 Believe me… it happens.

 Wet ‘n’ Wild, South Shields